muskanbhatia51996-dot/VITYARTHIPROJECT/README.md

 # VITYARTHIPROJECT
-#VITYARTHI flipped course project based on solving challenges faced while organising and planning, this simple task manager helps them in keeping track of their day to day tasks and enhances productivity.
+#VITYARTHI flipped course project based on solving challenges faced while organising and planning, this simple command line task manager helps them in keeping track of their day to day tasks and enhances productivity.
 import json
 import os